spoletum/logseq/pages/Solution Architecture Template.md

 		- What are the requirements that the current design cannot meet, in terms of use cases?
 	- ## Use cases realization
 		- ### Data flows
 			- Rather than starting with a static architecture, we start by describing the data flows for each use case.
-The static architecture is just a byproduct of the data flows.
+The static architecture is just a by-product of the data flows.
 		- ### Resulting static architecture
+- # Operating model
 -